ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Pruning

-As part of the core infrastructure of an end-to-end encrypted communication service, Transparency Logs are required to operate seamlessly for several years.
+As part of the core infrastructure of an end-to-end encrypted communication service, transparency logs are required to operate seamlessly for several years.
 This presents a problem for general append-only logs, as even moderate usage can cause the log to grow to an unmanageable size.
 This issue is further compounded by the fact that a substantial portion of the entries added to a log may be fake, having been added solely for the purpose of obscuring short-term update rates (as discussed in {{privacy-guarantees}}).
-Given this, Transparency Logs need to be able manage their footprint by pruning data which is no longer required by the communication service.
+Given this, transparency logs need to be able manage their footprint by pruning data which is no longer required by the communication service.

-Broadly speaking, a Transparency Log's database will contain two types of data:
+Broadly speaking, a transparency log's database will contain two types of data:

 1. Serialized user data (the values corresponding to labels in the log), and
 2. Cryptographic data, such as pre-computed portions of hash trees or commitment